Director of the Department of Tactical Momentum

 Archetype III: The Thermodynamic Philosopher

-Beneath the armor and caffeine lies a surprisingly reflective (and occasionally combustible) thinker.
+Beneath the armor and caffeine is a surprisingly reflective (and occasionally combustible) thinker.

 Mars genuinely wonders: